 Smart growth is a key goal of the Master Plan.
 The projected population growth is 1% annually, and roughly two thirds of this growth has been planned for existing built-up areas (Fig. A3).
 This is achieved through consolidating the inner urban area and controlling growth in the outer areas.
 A new underground parking structure, in the city centre, has freed land for new developments.
 In recent years, brownfields, within 3 km of the urban core, have undergone regeneration, with many projects underway (Fig. A4).
 Lahti strives to keep urban sprawl under control and only limited areas are developed for detached houses.
 Local services are accessible by public transport, bicycling and walking in these fringe areas (e.g. grocery stores, kindergartens and schools).
 Master Plan follow-up includes measures of liveability on a city-wide level.

-Brownfields along railways and near Lake Vesijärvi have been or are being re-developed (Fig. A4).
+Brownfields along railways and near Lake Vesijärvi have been or are being re-developed (Fig. A3).
 The former industrial harbour area is now very popular.
 In 2000, a modern extension was added to an old factory to build, Sibeliustalo, a concert hall.
 Apartment buildings were constructed and cafeterias opened in old buildings.
 Similar areas of mixed land use are planned for existing brownfields.
-The areas of Sopenkorpi and Radanvarsi are close to a new transit hub (trains, buses) and the city centre (≤ 1 km); areas are currently under detailed planning, and over 110 000 m2 of mixed-use and residential buildings will be constructed in the next four years.
-The industrial area of Niemi is undergoing renewal to become a mixed-use area.
+The areas of Sopenkorpi and Radanvarsi areas are close to a new transit hub (trains, buses) and the city centre (≤ 1 km); the areas are currently under detailed planning, and over 110 000 m2 of mixed-use and residential buildings will be constructed in the next ten years (Fig. A5).
+The Niemi industrial area is undergoing renewal to become a mixed-use area.

 Our Master Plan is based on the Päijät-Häme Regional Plan, which safeguards sustainable development of the entire region.
-Although Lahti has reserved areas for urban growth away from the centre (Fig. A3), these can only be developed after areas close to the centre have been completed.
-Short-term development is directed by land acquisition and housing policies, which are in line with the Master Plan.
+Although Lahti has reserved areas for urban growth away from the centre (Fig. A4), these can only be developed after areas close to the centre have been completed.
+Short-term development is directed by land acquisition and housing policies that are in line with the Master Plan.

 As a rule, recreational and urban natural areas are excluded from urban development.
 To safeguard the most valuable natural areas, Lahti has designated new protected areas, almost yearly.
 In 2017, 995 ha of land is protected under national legislation, and 1933 ha of land is protected as sites of local conservation value.
 No development is allowed in these areas.
 The basis for conservation is not only in the strategy, but also in public opinion, where the results of public participation, questionnaires and surveys, e.g. in the master planning process in 2014, indicated residents valued urban green areas.

 In recent years, the city centre has been mainly developed (infilling, underground parking, replacing old inefficient buildings).
 Compared to the 1990s, the population of the city centre has doubled.
-In 2015, an underground public parking facility was built at the market square (Lahti invested 1.3 M€).
+In 2015, an underground public parking facility was built at the market square (1.3 M€).

-Although, the emphasis is on the city centre, developing a few detached-housing areas about 5 km from the centre, helps to meet the needs of families with children.
-New neighbourhoods are developed with sustainable mobility in mind (Fig. B1).
-Child-friendliness is a key goal for Lahti, with children’s independent mobility being one such measure.
+Although, the city centre is emphasised, development of a few detached-housing areas, about 5 km from the centre, helps to meet the needs of families with children.
+New neighbourhoods are developed with sustainable mobility in mind (Fig. B4).
+Child-friendliness is a key goal for Lahti, including children’s independent mobility.

-Developing Lahti is partially based on urban zones (Fig. B2).
+Developing Lahti is partially based on urban zones (Fig. B5).
 Zones are defined on measures as distance from the city centre, frequency of public transportation and distance to a bus stop.
-Development can be planned by concentrating on areas close to the centre with good existing public transportation.
+Development can be planned by concentrating on areas close to the centre, with good existing public transportation.

 Lahti has started using a new eco-efficiency tool, KEKO.
 It estimates the impact of development plans and plan alternatives on GHG-production, use of natural resources, biodiversity and ecosystem services.
 Lahti has used KEKO for development projects (e.g. Radanvarsi) to compare alternatives and their impacts.

 The City of Lahti has started a rather unique process to unite the city strategy, master planning and transport planning.
-Master plan work for 2017-2020 (Fig. C1) is integrated with making a Sustainable Urban Mobility Plan, SUMP.
-The forces of the City are combined; all administrative sections, as well as other stakeholders along with residents, jointly strive for a more sustainable city entity.
-At the time of writing, the participation and evaluation plan is finished, and the objectives for Process 2017-2020 are being formulated, in collaboration with the participants.
+Master plan work for 2017-2020 (Fig. C3) is integrated with making a Sustainable Urban Mobility Plan, SUMP.
+The forces of the city are combined; all administrative sections, along with other stakeholders and residents, jointly strive for a more sustainable city entity.
+At the time of this writing, the participation and evaluation plan is finished, and the objectives for Process 2017-2020 are being formulated in collaboration with the participants.

 One showcase of sustainable urban mobility is the Aleksanterinkatu Street renewal project, completed in November 2016.
 Nowadays, the street is primarily a pedestrian area, with a high-quality cycling route.
 Cycling path widening covered two blocks.
 Investment 3.1 M€.

-The core urban areas need to be consolidated and new development has to be close to services.
+The core urban areas need to be consolidated and new development must be close to services.
 There are several brownfield areas that will be developed into residential/mixed use areas (Fig. A4, C2).

-Sustainable storm water management systems must be incorporated into new development areas.
-In one of these areas (Fig. C2) most of the storm water will be infiltrated on site and some water will be directed into a retention pond.
+Sustainable stormwater management systems must be incorporated into new development areas.
+In one of these areas most of the stormwater will be infiltrated on site and some water will be directed into a retention pond.
 In other areas we highlight the importance of green roofs.
-Plans for the renewal of Hennala old military base are in the initial stages, but areas are reserved for natural storm water systems.
+Plans for the renewal of the Hennala old military base are in the initial stages but, areas are reserved for natural stormwater systems.
 Contaminated land will be removed/cleaned.
+These new blue-green structure also provide an R&D platform for universities, companies, the city and citizens on which to collaborate (Fig. C4).
+The new solutions in urban planning are supported by the political leaders of Lahti and have also received external funding from the National government and local ERDF.
+The progression of sustainable land use development is continuously monitored through a master planning process (Fig. C3).